akshaykajithkumar/chat-room-service/readme.md

 curl --location --request POST 'http://localhost:5000/join?id=client123'
 ```

-### 2. Receive Messages
+### 2. Receive Messages (SSE)

 To receive messages, send a GET request to `/messages` with your client ID as a query parameter.
-This will keep the connection open and stream messages.
+This will keep the connection open and stream messages in real time using **Server-Sent Events (SSE)**.
 If no new messages arrive within a set timeout period, the connection will close.

 #### Request: